 How to apply

 Internships are posted alongside our other job vacancies.
 This is a competitive programme and candidates will be selected on merit.
-If you fulfill the above-mentioned criteria, please see our current vacancies and apply to a specific position by e-mailing the following documents to mmvinterns [at] mmv.org.
+If you fulfill the above-mentioned criteria, please see our current vacancies and apply by following the instructions on the job posting you are interested in.

 MMV also welcomes spontaneous applications for internships if applicants have a specific project they would like to propose, which falls within the scope of MMV’s work.
 Candidates wishing to submit a spontaneous application must include a detailed project proposal, along with their letter of motivation, CV and copies of diplomas.
 Applications should be sent to mmvinterns [at] mmv.org.